Giovannipcl/Thesis/App5_2/README.txt

 #############################
-Instructions for Reproducing Application 5.1 from the "An efficient estimation method to longitudinal data using Bayesian Conditional Transformation Models"
+Instructions for Reproducing Application 5.2

-Giovanni Pastori Piccirilli; e-mail: giovannipcl@usp.br Márcia D'Elia Branco
-Jorge L. Bazán

-Biometrical Journal

 ###################################